graphistry/graph-app-kit/docs/neptune.md

 > ... &quot;fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets&quot;

-Amazon Neptune supports both property graph queries with [Apache Gremlin/Tinkerpop](https://tinkerpop.apache.org/) queries, and RDF graphs with SPAQL queries.
+Amazon Neptune supports both property graph queries with [Apache Gremlin/Tinkerpop](https://tinkerpop.apache.org/) queries, and RDF graphs with SPARQL queries.
 By using `graph-app-kit` with Amazon Neptune, you can visually explore graph database data and share point-and-click dashboard tools.

 This guides walks through quick launch scripts for Neptune and Neptune-aware `graph-app-kit`.
 Alternatively, you may follow our [manual Neptune setup guide](neptune-manual.md).